oleggromov/oleggromov.com/content/articles/the-splice-error-pattern/index.md

 > [1, 2, 3];
 ```

-As the `filter` method decides wheter to keep or to delete each item on the callback return value, we simply return `false` for falsy arry items.
+As the `filter` method decides wheter to keep or to delete each item on the callback return value, we simply return `false` for falsy array items.

 ## Quick fix